 [Figure 1 near here]

 Fig. 2 shows the DSC thermograms of PRD, BSA, PRD-BSA:PM, SD-sd and FD-sd.
 PRD displayed a sharp endothermic peak at 245 °C which assigned to its melting point (Couto et al. 2014, Huanbutta et al. 2016, Veiga et al. 1985).
 The same peak was also observed in the PRD-BSA physical mixture thermogram indicating the crystalline state of the drug.
-However, this endothermic peak disappeared completely from the thermograms of SD-sd and Fd-sd (Fig. 2).
+However, this endothermic peak disappeared completely from the thermograms of SD-sd and Fd-sd (Fig. 2) suggesting the dispersion of PRD in its amorphous form within the BSA matrix.
 Interestingly, a small exothermic peak was observed on the solid dispersions thermograms at 145-150 °C that could be attributed to a partial recrystallization (polymorphic phase transition) of PRD under the DSC analysis conditions; the fact that might confirm the amorphous state of the drug (Veiga, Cadorniga and Lozana 1985).

 [Figure 2 near here]